 This week we released an update to the information panel visible when following flights on Flightradar24.com.
 We’ve made the info panel cleaner, clearer, and added additional information about each flight.
 We’ll go through the updated panel top to bottom to point out some notable features.

 About the panel

 The flight information panel is shown on the left side of the screen whenever a flight is selected.
 All flight data is collected in the panel and organized into different sections like flight, aircraft, movement, and data source.
 We’ve also added a new myFlightradar24 section.

 The panel is now responsive for a better viewing experience across a wide range of devices and screen sizes.
 We’ve also expanded our tool-tips and unit conversions, so you can hover your cursor over a value and view definitions of terms or converted units.

 And as part of this release, not only has the design been updated and information added, but the panel should load faster thanks to the completion of our systems migration and infrastructure updates.
-Our app users already have some of this data available and the new features now available on Flightradar24.com will be coming to our iOS and Android apps in future releases.
+Our flight tracker app users already have some of this data available and the new features now available on Flightradar24.com will be coming to our iOS and Android apps in future releases.

 The first thing you’ll notice about the new panel is that we’ve expanded it a bit.
 This allows us to show additional data and a larger photo of the aircraft from the JetPhotos catalog.

 Just below the aircraft photo is our reorganized flight information section listing the flight number, call sign, airline (and operating carrier, if applicable).
 Underneath that you’ll see scheduled times and the estimated time of arrival for the flight.
 We’ve redesigned the flight progress bar to more clearly display how much time and distance have elapsed and how much remains.